AMENDED CONSTITUTION OF THE ASSOCIATION OF JERSEY CHARITIES

-10.10 A resolution put to the vote of a meeting of Members shall be decided on a show of hands by simple majority.
-A declaration by the Chairman that a resolution has been carried or carried unanimously or by a particular majority or lost or not carried by a particular majority and an entry to that effect in the minutes of the meeting shall be conclusive evidence of the fact without proof of the number or proportion of the votes recorded in favour of or against the resolution.
+10.10 Unless otherwise specified, a resolution put to the vote of a meeting of Members shall be decided on a show of hands by simple majority.
+A declaration by the Chairperson that a resolution has been carried or carried unanimously or by a particular majority or lost or not carried by a particular majority and an entry to that effect in the minutes of the meeting shall be conclusive evidence of the fact without proof of the number or proportion of the votes recorded in favour of or against the resolution.

-10.11 In the case of an equality of votes the Chairman shall be entitled to a casting vote in addition to any other vote he may have.
+10.11 In the case of an equality of votes the Chairperson shall be entitled to a casting vote in addition to any other vote the Chairperson may have.

-The Chairman, or failing him the Deputy Chairman or Honorary Treasurer, shall preside if present at the meetings of the Committee and at the Annual General Meeting and any General Meeting of the Members of the Association.
-The chairman of the meeting shall have a casting vote in addition to his ordinary vote (if any).
+The Chairperson, or failing the Chairperson, the Deputy Chairperson or Honorary Treasurer, shall preside if present at the meetings of the Committee and at the Annual General Meeting and any General Meeting of the Members of the Association.
+The chairperson of the meeting shall have a casting vote in addition to their ordinary vote (if any).

 12.2 The Honorary Treasurer shall cause proper books of account to be kept to give a true and fair view of the affairs of the Association.

-12.3 The Honorary Treasurer shall report on the state of the Association's finances at each General Meeting and, in addition, shall present audited accounts at the Annual General Meeting for the year to the previous 31 March.
+12.3 The Honorary Treasurer shall report on the state of the Association's finances at each General Meeting and, in addition, shall present audited accounts at the Annual General Meeting for the relevant year.

 12.4 There shall be bank accounts under the name of the Association opened and maintained in any branch of any regulated deposit taking institution in Jersey.

 12.5 All funds of the Association shall as soon as practicable after receipt be paid into the bank accounts to be opened and maintained in its name.
-Such accounts shall be under the control of the Committee, which shall from time to time provide for their method of operation but so that the signature of at least two Officers, one of whom shall be either the Treasurer or the Chairman or Deputy Chairman, shall at all times be required for all amounts exceeding £100 (or such other figure as agreed by the Members in General Meeting, including the Annual General Meeting) and one signature for all amounts below such figure.
+Such accounts shall be under the control of the Committee, which shall from time to time provide for their method of operation.

 12.6 All payments of money to be made on behalf of the Association shall be applied towards the objects of the Association as set out herein.